-- A. Children moving to Colorado: - The county department shall establish eligibility for Medicaid for IV-E eligible children moving form another state into Colorado for out-of-home care when the state or origin provides verification of IV-E eligibility.
+A. Children moving to Colorado:

+- 1. The county department shall establish eligibility for Medicaid for IV-E eligible children moving form another state into Colorado for out-of-home care when the state or origin provides verification of IV-E eligibility.
 The letter of verification shall contain the date of discontinuation of medical assistance from the state of origin. - 2.
-Medicaid eligibility in Colorado shall begin the month following the discontinuation of medical assistance by the state of origin. - 3.
-Medical assistance for children who are not IV-E eligible and who are moving to Colorado for out-of-home care is the responsibility of the state of origin. - B. Children moving from Colorado: - 1.
-The county department shall establish eligibility for Medicaid for IV-E eligible children moving to another state from Colorado for out-of-home care.
-The county department shall provide the receiving state verification of IV-E eligibility and notification of the last date of Medicaid coverage under Colorado Medicaid.
+If the child is placed with a parent, it is the responsibility of the parent to provide financial support and medical coverage or to apply for medical assistance in the county where he/she resides regardless of the child being determined Title IV-E eligible or not Title IV-E eligible by the state of origin. - 3.
+Medicaid eligibility in Colorado shall begin the month following the discontinuation of medical assistance by the state of origin. - 4.
+Medical assistance for children who are not IV-E eligible and who are moving to Colorado for out-of-home care is the responsibility of the state of origin.

+B. Children moving from Colorado:

-- 2. Children from Colorado who are not IV-E eligible and who move to another state for out-ofhome placement must have a plan for medical assistance in place prior to placement out of state. - The county department shall provide the Interstate Compact on Adoption and Medical Assistance (ICAMA) forms and a copy of the subsidy agreement to the receiving state within the same month when the change from foster care to adoption occurs.
+- 1. The county department shall establish eligibility for Medicaid for IV-E eligible children moving to another state from Colorado for out-of-home care.
+The county department shall provide the receiving state verification of IV-E eligibility and notification of the last date of Medicaid coverage under Colorado Medicaid. - 2.
+Children from Colorado who are not IV-E eligible and who move to another state for outof-home placement must have a plan for medical assistance in place prior to placement out of state. - 3.
+If the child is placed with a parent, it is the responsibility of the parent to provide financial support and medical coverage or to apply for medical assistance in the new state where he/she resides regardless of the child being determined Title IV-E eligible or not Title IV-E eligible by the county department of human/social services.

+4. The county department shall provide the Interstate Compact on Adoption and Medical Assistance (ICAMA) forms and a copy of the adoption assistance agreement to the receiving state within the same month when the change from foster care to adoption occurs.